 Knapp is the History Department's specialist on East Asia.
-He regularly teaches courses on the history of pre-modern China, modern China, Japan, and the Silk Road.
-He has also offered special topic courses on East Asian religions, Chinese philosophy and religion, and East Asian historical conceptions of leadership; he plans to develop courses on utopias East and West, war and violence in Chinese history, and Premodern Chinese visions of how to live well and die well.
-At the graduate level, he teaches courses on pre-modern China, pre-modern Japan, historiography, and the history of the non-Western world.
-Usually, every other year, he takes students to China as part of a Maymester program.
+He regularly teaches courses on the history of pre-modern China, modern China, Japan, the Samurai in history, literature, and art, East Asian concepts of leadership, and the archaeology of East Asia.
+In the near future, he plans to develop courses on utopias East and West, war and violence in Chinese history, and Premodern Chinese visions of how to live well and die well.
+At the graduate level, he has taught courses on pre-modern China, pre-modern Japan, historiography, and the history of the non-Western world.

 Vita: Dr. Knapp's Vita